stjudecloud/docs/docs/guides/data/data-transfer-app.md

 (insert gif)

 Note that the Data Transfer App does not recognize any directory structure you may have within your DNAnexus projects.
-It is simply of dump of all the files in each project.
+It is simply a dump of all the files in each project.
 In Download mode, switching between projects with large numbers of files may be slow.